D1ang/BasicLedger/README.md

 To ensure compatibility and responsiveness it's also tested on an android based mobile device (OnePlus5).

 ## Bugs:
+Jquery not loading on external files

+Jquery 3.5 not loading the navbar

 ### Bug:
 Solutuion
+I loaded the minified slim version which doesn;t load all the requerements by replacing it with the slim version the bug was fized and external file loading with it.

+downgraded Jquery to 3.4.1

 The following tests have been used to ensure proper site functionality: